-Spain to host the 2027 Wildwater World Championships
+Spain to host the 2027 Whitewater World Championships

-The Olympic slalom, kayak cross, freestyle, and downriver will have their world championship event in Spain during 2027.
-Although the specific venues and dates have not yet been confirmed, the announcement represents a firm step for the national whitewater sport, which will combine technique, speed, and spectacle in a single event.
+The Olympic slalom, kayak cross, freestyle, and downriver events will hold their world championship in Spain during 2027.
+Although the specific venues and dates have not yet been confirmed, the announcement represents a firm step forward for the national whitewater sport, which will combine technique, speed, and spectacle in a single event.

 A kayaker navigates rapids in a river, while flags of Spain and the 2027 World Championships wave in the background.